-- A. Use Stationary Air Pollution Sourced Construction, Installation, Modification, Movement, or Removal for all stationary sources.
+- A. Obtain Stationary Source Permit to Operate or Pre-Construction Permits prior to Installation, Modification, Movement, or Removal for all stationary sources.
 Examples of equipment/sources requiring an Application and a Permit to Construct and Operate for approval include: - (1).
 Fuel-burning equipment such as boilers, heaters, or generators. - (2).
 Refuse burning equipment such as incinerators. - (3).
 Process equipment such as air strippers, degreasers/parts washers, and gasoline/avgas storage tanks. - (4).
 Processes such as media blasting, dry cleaning, electroplating, fiberglass operations, soil venting, in-door spray painting operations, and woodworking/other material working equipment using a vacuum system to collect dust. - (5).
 Training equipment, such as engine test cells. - B. Use the following sections for the respective areas: - (1).
 Use section 4.4.6.1.2, Guidance for Preparations of O&M Plans for all Operations & Maintenance Plans. - (2).
 Use section 4.4.6.1.3, Outdoor Burning, for conducting any outdoor burning operations. - (3).
 Use section 4.4.6.1.4 Ozone Depleting Chemicals for acquisition, storage, handling, use, disposal, or otherwise managing Ozone Depleting Substances (ODS) or Chemicals (ODCs). - (4).
 Use section 4.4.6.1.5 NESHAP for Renovation and Demolition (Asbestos). - C. Report all data and operations IAW Air Quality Program Reporting Requirements.